Gersondelacruzdeveloper/yara-beach/README.md

 # Disclaimer

-This Portfolio is for educational purposes only.
+This Milestone project is for educational purposes only.

 ---